oreohive/oreohive.org/README.md

 # oreohive.org
-**this is a git repo for the website hosted at oreohive.org.** it includes its sveltekit frontend ('web'), its cms app ('cms'), and pretty much all surrounding workings.
+**this is a git repo for the website hosted at oreohive.org.** it includes its sveltekit frontend ('web'), its upcoming, planned api ('api'), and pretty much all surrounding workings.

 this website is built with **sveltekit** + **vite**.